RAMP-project/RAMP/README.md

 - `input_file_2.py`: shows how to model thermal loads, with the example of a "shower" appliance.
 The peculiarity of thermal appiances is that the nominal power can be provided as external input as a "csv" file (in this case, `shower_P.csv`).
 For the example "shower" appliance, the varying nominal power accounts for the effect of groundwater temperature variation throughout the year.
 This input file is based on that used for [this publication](https://doi.org/10.3390/app10217445).

 - `input_file_3.py`: represents an example of how to model electric cooking appliances.
+In this input file two different kind of meals are modelled, i) repetitive meals (i.e. breakfast), and ii) varying meals (i.e. lunch).
+Every househols is considered to cook the same breakfast every day, while for lunch, every household will randomly choose between 3 different kind of meals.
+To model this variability in meal adoption, two parameters are introduced: the `user preference` and the `preference index`.
+The `user preference` defines from how many kinds of meals can the user choose from every day, while a different `preference index` is assigned to every meal to be choosen from.
 This input file is used in [this publication](https://doi.org/10.1109/PTC.2019.8810571)

 ## Authors
-The model has been developed by:
+The model has been develo`ped by:

 **Francesco Lombardi** <br/>
 TU Delft, Netherlands <br/>